yi-fan-song/yi-fan-song/README.md

 ## Hi there, you've stumbled upon my profile

-I do stuff, usually that includes some blockchain, backend, typescript, go, i.e.: stuff.
+I do stuff, lately that includes some graph theory, optimization, soft. dev i.e.: stuff.

-Clean code snippets are my eye bleach.
+I hate the js ecosystem

 Also a math student.
-Major TBD.
+Joint Combinatorics and Optimization and Pure Math Major, with a Minor in Biology at the University of Waterloo.

 Reach out by [email](mailto:yfsong00@gmail.com), [Linkedin](https://www.linkedin.com/in/yi-fan-song), or [Twitter](https://twitter.com/yifansong00).